 The semi-annual fixed interest payments made by the Authority under the 2007 Swap Agreements will be paid from amounts on deposit in the Interest Sub-Account of the Debt Service Account on a parity with the lien of the Net Revenues created with respect to the 2007 Bonds and any Senior Bonds issued on a parity therewith.
 Any termination payments with respect to the 2007 Bond Swap Agreements may be paid from amounts on deposit in the Termination Payment Account.
 Payments from the Termination Payment Account are made after payment of debt service on Senior Bonds, after deposits to the Debt Reserve Account and after payment of any amounts required by Supplemental Indentures authorizing Junior Bonds.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2007A BONDS - Flow of Funds."
 Based upon market conditions prevailing at the time of termination, the amount of any such termination payment(s) payable by the Authority to one or more of the providers of the 2007 Swap Agreements may be substantial.